opea-project/GenAIInfra/cloud-service-provider/gcp/gke/terraform/README.md

 - main.tf provisions a GKE cluster and a separately managed node pool (recommended).
 Separately managed node pools allows you to customize your Kubernetes cluster profile — this is useful if some Pods require more resources than others.
 You can learn more here.
 The number of nodes in the node pool is defined also defined here.

-- opea-chatqna.tfvars is a template for the project_id and region variables.
+- opea-chatqna.tfvars is a template for the project_id, cluster_name and region  variables.

 - versions.tf sets the Terraform version to at least 0.14.

 ## Update your opea-chatqna.tfvars file

-Replace the values in your opea-chatqna.tfvars file with your project_id and region.
+Replace the values in your opea-chatqna.tfvars file with your project_id, cluster_name and region.
 Terraform will use these values to target your project when provisioning your resources.
 Your opea-chatqna.tfvars file should look like the following.

 ```bash
  # opea-chatqna.tfvars